Skip to content

 Since chia seeds are a good source of fiber, it’s true that consumption of chia seeds can help with bowel regularity for many individuals, and it’s likely safe for most people drink the “internal shower” mixture occasionally.
 However, people with underlying gastrointestinal disease should consult a doctor before incorporating chia seeds into their bowel regimen.
 Some videos on TikTok also discuss the consumption of the “internal shower” drink as a detoxification method or hangover remedy.
 There is no evidence that eating chia seeds works to detoxify the body, and chia seeds are not an effective way to prevent or treat an alcohol hangover.
 In addition, the water-absorbing properties of chia seeds are associated with adverse events.
 Consumption of large amounts of chia seeds can result in an accumulation of chia seed gels and can cause obstruction of the human gastrointestinal tract -- at least one individual has required hospitalization due to this!
 Another person experienced a serious allergic reaction called anaphylaxis, with symptoms of facial swelling, shortness of breath, rash, and dizziness, three days after consuming chia seeds in an attempt to lower his cholesterol levels.

-For questions about adverse or unwanted events after use of nutritional supplements, including chia, get help from Poison Control.
-Get an immediate personalized recommendation online or call 1-800-222-1222.
-Both options are free, confidential, and available 24 hours a day.
+For questions about adverse or unwanted events after use of nutritional supplements, including chia, use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.

 References